Sam Allardyce: Bolton Wanderers

-Allardyce spent his youth with semi-professional side Dudley Town, making his debut at the age of 14 he quickly learned how to play centre-half in the highly physical West Midlands (Regional) League.
-He trained with local Football League clubs West Bromwich Albion and Wolverhampton Wanderers, and had an unsuccessful trial with Aston Villa.
-He was spotted by Bolton Wanderers just before leaving school at the age of 15, and signed an apprenticeship with the club.
+Allardyce spent his youth with semi-professional side Dudley Town, making his debut at 14.
+He quickly learned how to play centre-half in the highly physical West Midlands (Regional) League.
+He trained with local Football League clubs West Bromwich Albion and Wolverhampton Wanderers.
+He had an unsuccessful trial with Aston Villa.
+He was spotted by Bolton Wanderers just before leaving school at the age of 15 and signed an apprenticeship with the club.
 To supplement his income before officially starting his apprenticeship he worked in a factory producing record decks.
 The Bolton under-18s were very successful, winning the Lancashire Youth Cup and reaching the quarter-finals of the FA Youth Cup, and Allardyce quickly rose through the B-team into the A-team.
 He signed his first professional contract on his 17th birthday, receiving a £125 signing on fee and wages of £14 a week.

 Manager Jimmy Armfield gave Allardyce his debut for the "Trotters" on 6 November 1973, in a 2–1 League Cup defeat to Millwall at Burnden Park.
 He made his Second Division debut eleven days later, in a 2–1 defeat to Notts County.
 However he failed to establish himself in the first team under Armfield, and only got a run of games under new manager Ian Greaves, who played Allardyce in the last ten games of the 1974–75 season after he sold Don McAllister to Tottenham Hotspur.
 He impressed during this short run, winning himself the club's Young Player of the Year award.

 Bolton lost to Newcastle United after two replays in the FA Cup Fifth Round in the 1975–76 season, and went on to miss out on promotion out of the league by a single point.
 They were similarly disappointed in the 1976–77 campaign, reaching the semi-finals of the League Cup, and again finished just one point outside the promotion places.
 Allardyce played alongside Paul Jones at centre-half, and a scouting report for England manager Don Revie in 1977 described Allardyce and Jones as "one of the best central defensive pairings in the Football League."
 Despite this, however, he was never called up to the England team.
 Promotion was finally achieved in the 1977–78 season, as Bolton returned to the First Division as champions of the Second Division.
 Bolton consolidated their top-flight status with a 17th-place finish in 1978–79.
-However the 1979–80 season proved difficult, and manager Greaves was sacked as the club went seven months without a league victory, whilst his replacement Stan Anderson was unable to steer the club away from relegation and a last-place finish.
+However the 1979–80 season proved difficult, and manager Greaves was dismissed as the club went seven months without a league victory, whilst his replacement Stan Anderson was unable to steer the club away from relegation and a last-place finish.
 Allardyce decided to leave Bolton at the end of the season as he felt that he was underpaid at Bolton and did not get on with Anderson.